Jammicus/Miscellaneous/Book_Summaries/Automate The Boring Stuff With Python - Al Sweigart.md

 	print('You are not a kid Alice')
 ```

-* if you have multiple `elif`, it will only match once then terminate, rather than checking against each `elif`
+* If you have multiple `elif`, it will only match once then terminate, rather than checking against each `elif`

 ```
 if name == 'Alice'